Eleanor writes on many topics, including parenting, single parenting, party and activity ideas, and career and home life.

 Social Media Also Helps to Reconnect Us With Our Things

 Aside from reconnecting us with family and friends, social media can also help us to find our lost possessions.
-There are countless sites on social media on which users can post details of both lost and found items, from children's beloved soft toys, to precious jewelry and pets.
+There are countless sites on social media on which users can post details of both lost and found items, from children's beloved soft toys to precious jewelry and pets.
 Some groups are nationwide, whereas others are of local interest, but all try to reunite people with their belongings in a way that simply wasn't possible before the existence of social media.
 Sometimes, 'lost' posts even go viral, particularly when a 'special' item is involved, meaning that the post is shared so widely that thousands of people see it.
 That kind of exposure simply doesn't happen when you are relying on your local police lost property department.

-2. It's Great For Grassroots Campaigns
+2. It's Great for Grassroots Campaigns

 Social media offers the perfect way to spread news fast.
 Not only that, but it can reach a phenomenal amount of people.
-While this can sometimes be a negative consequence, such in the case of fake news or defamation, there is no doubt that social media is the modern tool for putting the word out there.
+While this can sometimes be a negative consequence, such as in the case of fake news or defamation, there is no doubt that social media is the modern tool for putting the word out there.
 And when it comes to a campaign of any sort, it shines.

 There is a lot going on in the world these days.
 Not only that, but it has never been easier for 'ordinary' people to spread awareness or set up their own grassroots campaign.
 The internet has paved the way for easy communication, and social media provides the platform for getting the word out there, and fast.
 It basically means that everyone is a journalist these days when it comes to expressing what they want to say.
 Environmental campaigns, political news, local and national fundraising—it's all given a huge boost by the ability to share and promote via Facebook, Twitter, or any other popular site where people can easily share news and opinions.
 And that's a good thing because it means we are all less reliant on the (often biased and selective) mainstream media.

 I recently joined a Greek animal welfare group on social media—it operates in an area I visited on a recent trip.
-The group shares heartwarming stories of adopted strays, and also sometimes devastating news of neglect and even poisoning.
-What is has done is made me so much more aware of the plight of stray animals in that country and others too—and, in the end, it is awareness that brings about change.
+The group shares heartwarming stories of adopted strays and also sometimes devastating news of neglect and even poisoning.
+What it has done is made me so much more aware of the plight of stray animals in that country and others too—and, in the end, it is awareness that brings about change.

 3. It's the Fledgling New Business Start Up's Best Friend

 Anyone who wants to set up a small new business is given a huge helping hand by the internet in general, including the invention of social media.
 With low start-up costs and the ability to customise your demographic, the ability to reach potential customers without leaving the house, and for as little as $5, is invaluable.
-Traditional marketing on television, on radio and in print is typically very expensive and therefore elusive to many ordinary people, but with social media almost anyone has an affordable way of reaching their audience, be it local or international.
+Traditional marketing on television, on radio and in print is typically very expensive and therefore elusive to many ordinary people, but with social media, almost anyone has an affordable way of reaching their audience, be it local or international.
 Social media advertising even allows you to tailor your target demographic in terms of age, relationship status, whether or not they are a parent, and more.

 The majority of businesses now have a Facebook page, and this allows the entrepreneur to gain interest in their new enterprise by constantly reaching out to their audience with snippets of conversation, in the name of thoughts, opinions, information, and news.
-Social media pages can act as the 'front door' to a business, by leading the potential customer to the main website.
-If the new business owner can encourage the visitor to 'like' the page, then that visitor will see all future posts and thus the visibility of the new project will grow.
+Social media pages can act as the 'front door' to a business by leading the potential customer to the main website.
+If the new business owner can encourage the visitor to 'like' the page, then that visitor will see all future posts, and thus the visibility of the new project will grow.
 If they leave a comment, then their social media followers will see it too.
 And the more the project grows, the more successful it is likely to be, at a minimal cost compared to older, more traditional methods of promotion.

 Aside from serious business campaigns, social media offers the chance to profit from a 'hobby.'
 There is also the opportunity to make money from—or even free-cycle—used goods via local groups, cutting out the need for expensive or cumbersome postage.